spenceralbrecht/views-to-downloads/README.md

 ## Changelog

+- 2025-03-06: Added user-friendly popups when trying to create content without apps or hooks, providing direct links to the appropriate pages
 - 2025-02-05: Updated video creation API parameters to match new schema (influencerVideoUrl, demoFootageUrl, captionText, captionPosition)
 - 2025-02-05: Fixed TypeScript type error in `app/dashboard/create/page.tsx` by updating the state initialization for `items`.
 Changed from `useState([])` to `useState<{ id: string; loading: boolean }[]>([])` for proper typing.
 - 2025-02-05: Fixed createVideo type error by passing the required arguments in the call from the create page.